brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 ### Option: `warp_enable` (advanced option)

+**Deprecated**: Please note that this option is deprecated and will be removed soon.
+We strongly suggest to migrate to Cloudflare Managed Tunnels in your Zero Trust dashboard.

 If you want to route your home network(s) you can set this option to `true`.
 This will enable proxying network traffic through your tunnel.